Bicycling for Weight Loss: First get on the Scale

 - Ride your bicycle at least twice a week, for about 20 miles each time.
 There is no need to track your progress, but if you insist, I recommend OpenFitness.net.

 - Add exercise to your upper body.
-You'll have more balanced muscle, not only strong legs.
+You'll have more balanced muscles, not only strong legs.
 You'll weigh less and have a firmer midsection.

 - Measure your weight daily.
 Buy a scale.
 You don't have to write anything down, but you will track it in your head and keep your mind on the goal.
 You could also consider buying an instrument that measures body fat.